JomariTheAnalyst/upright-website/README.md

 ## 📄 License

-© 2025 Upright Systems Inc. All rights reserved.
+© 2025 Upright Solutions and Systems Consultancy Corp.
+All rights reserved.

 ## 👥 Credits

-Built with ❤️ by the Upright Systems team.
+Built with ❤️ by the Upright Solutions and Systems Consultancy Corp. team.

 ## 📞 Support